 These restrictions shall not be interpreted to prohibit material protected under the state or federal constitutions where such material does not otherwise materially or substantially disrupt the education process or intrude upon the rights of others.

-Unless an emergency exists, students shall turn on and/or use/operate devices only before and after the regular school day.

 When students violate prohibitions of this policy, they shall be subject to disciplinary action, including losing the privilege of bringing the device onto school property and being reported to their parent/guardian.
 A violation also may result in a report being made to law enforcement.
 In addition, an administrator may confiscate the device, which shall only be returned to the student’s parent/guardian.

 Students are responsible for keeping up with devices they bring to school.
 The District shall not be responsible for loss, theft, or destruction of devices brought onto school property.